ESSS/awesome-dev-articles/README.md

 To contribute, if you are outside ESSS Org, edit this file (you can do this through the GitHub UI), add the title/link/author in the correct position to keep the list sorted and submit the change as a PR.

 If you are inside ESSS Org, first share the article/talk via Chat or on Dev mailing list.
-If you get a good number of thumbs up `>=3`, submit the PR as explained above.
+If you get some thumbs up, submit the PR as explained above.